pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 This is the first tile we created which needed a `content_migration/`

-* Unclear how to create a content-migration
+* Unclear how to create a content-migration.
+No docs, had to go to old 1.4 docs to find out.
   1. " Unable to find available product 'Ops Manager: Example Product' with version '1.5.0.pre.alpha.1' for upgrade."
     * seems like version numbers must exactly match string in yaml
       * ex. `1.4.0-alpha.6` is parsed to a formatted string of `1.4.0.pre.alpha.6`